Skip to main content

 Transvaginal ultrasound is the investigation of choice to look for structural abnormality.
 Ultrasound should ideally be done immediately postmenstrually, as the endometrium is at its thinnest and polyps and cystic areas tend to be more obvious.
 Evidence of endometrial thickening should prompt referral for biopsy.

-Endometrial biopsy may be done as a surgical or clinic-based procedure, usually using the Pipelle® device.
+Endometrial biopsy may be done as a surgical or clinic-based procedure, usually using a device such as the Pipelle®.

-• Women with an abnormal-looking cervix suspicious of cervical cancer should have an urgent referral under the two-week wait pathway[8].
+• Women with an abnormal-looking cervix suspicious of cervical cancer should have an urgent referral under the suspected cancer referral pathway.11 These recommend that people should have a diagnosis or ruling out of cancer within 28 days of referral.

 • Women with a cervical polyp that is not easily removed in primary care or that looks suspicious.